 This launch is going to be a part of the automaker’s plans to launch three all-new all-electric vehicles in India.
-In addition to the S201’s electric variant, there will be an electric version of the KUV1OO as well.
+In addition to this electric variant, there will be an electric version of the KUV1OO as well.
 Called the eKUV1OO, we saw a glimpse of this vehicle at this year’s Auto Expo.

 With rising air pollution in India and a need to shift to cleaner modes of transportation, several other automobile manufacturers have been working on introducing all-electric cars in India.

 In addition to Mahindra, Maruti Suzuki has also officially announced it plans to introduce an electric vehicle in India as early as next year.
 Based on the next-generation Wagon R, the Indo-Japanese automaker commenced the testing of 50 such vehicles on Indian roads last month.

 Hyundai too has confirmed it plans to launch electric vehicles in India.
 Adopting a top-down approach, it will first bring in the Kona SUV to India next year.